What Should An Employment Contract Under Dutch Law Include?

 A Dutch employment contract must include certain legal requirements in order to be legally valid.
 These requirements are outlined by Dutch labor laws, which dictate what rights and obligations employers and employees have with regards to their working relationship.

 An important element of any Dutch employment contract is the job description or position title.
 This should clearly state the type of work that will be carried out and sometimes provide details on any training required for the job.
-Additionally, contracts may cover various other topics such as salary, probationary period length, vacation days and sick leave entitlements, workplace safety standards, hours of work regulations, termination of employment conditions, health insurance options and more.
+Additionally, contracts may cover various other topics such as salary, probation period provisions, vacation days and sick leave entitlements, workplace safety standards, hours of work regulations, termination of employment conditions, health insurance options and more.

 An employment contract under Dutch law must include certain legal requirements.
 Important requirements are for instance: